abraham-leal/ccloud-schema-exporter/README.md

 If you'd like more info on how to change the Schema Registry mode to enable non-interactive runs, see the [Schema Registry API Documentation](https://docs.confluent.io/current/schema-registry/develop/api.html#mode)

-#### Custom Destinations / Extendability
+#### Extendability: Custom Sources and Destinations

-`ccloud-schema-exporter` supports custom implementations of destinations.
+`ccloud-schema-exporter` supports custom implementations of source registries and destination registries.
-If you'd like to leverage the already built back-end, all you have to do is an implementation the `CustomDestination` interface.
+If you'd like to leverage the already built back-end, all you have to do is an implementation the `CustomSource` or `CustomDestination` interface.
-A copy of the interface definition is below for convenience:
+A copy of the interface definitions is below for convenience:

 ````
+type CustomSource interface {
+	// Perform any set-up behavior before start of sync/batch export
+	SetUp() error
+	// An implementation should handle the retrieval of a schema from the source.
+	// The id should be a unique identifier for the schema.
+	GetSchema(SchemaSourceID int64) (subject string, version int64, id int64, stype string, schema string, err error)
+	// An implementation should be able to send exactly one map describing the state of the source
+	// This map should be minimal.
+Describing only the Subject and Versions that exist.
+	GetSourceState() (map[string][]int64, error)
+	// Perform any tear-down behavior before stop of sync/batch export
+	TearDown() error
+}

 type CustomDestination interface {
 	// Perform any set-up behavior before start of sync/batch export
 	SetUp() error